Reunion FAQ

 It is especially important to register in advance if you will need any special accommodations, menus, or transportation assistance on campus.
 Make sure to give us your contact information, and include your cell phone number (if you have one).

 Casual clothes are fine for all daytime activities as well as the opening reception on Friday evening.
-“Business casual” is appropriate for events at the President’s home.
 Saturday dinners give you a chance to “dress up” a bit if you wish.

 In addition to walking around the campus or downtown, many events are outdoors on the grass.
 Keep this in mind as you select which shoes to bring.